3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 3D City Database version 2.0.5

   The 3D City Database version 2.0.5 is free software and comes WITHOUT ANY WARRANTY.
-See the file LICENSE for more details.
+See the DISCLAIMER at the end of this document for more details.

 0. Index
 --------

-1. Licence
+1. License
 2. Copyright
 3. About
 4. System requirements